 - 2 tablespoons ginger garlic paste ~ Buy or make

-- 1 to 4 small Indian green chilies ~ Finely minced and amount to your taste; substitutions
+- 1 to 4 small Indian green chilies ~ Finely minced.
+See Notes below

 - 10 curry leaves ~ Optional, about

-- 2 teaspoons jaggery ~ Or brown sugar
+- 1 tablespoon jaggery ~ Or brown sugar

 - 1 tablespoon tamarind paste ~ Or equal amount of lemon juice

 - 1/4 cup cilantro ~ Coarsely chopped